Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Definition of 2N and 3N SRCs

-Using this equation and the expectation that 3N-SRCs will dominate in the light-cone momentum distribution of the nucleon in nuclei at $\alpha_{3N}> 1.6$, we can identify the kinematical conditions for $x$ and $Q^2$ for which the inclusive cross section is dominated by scattering from a nucleon in a 3N~SRC.
-For this one also needs an estimate of $m_S$ according to Eq.(\ref{mS}).
-We note that for inclusive $A(e,e^\prime)X$ scattering the cross section is defined by the nuclear light-cone density matrix in which one integrates over the range of the two-nucleon spectator system masses $m_S \ge 2m_N$.
-This integral however is dominated by $\beta \sim 1$ with the recoil nucleon's momentum, $k$ relative to $p_S$ not exceeding nuclear Fermi momentum, $k_F \approx 250$~MeV/c (see e.g. Ref.\cite{eheppn2} ).
-Hence for numerical estimates we consider two values: for $k = 0$ and $k = 250$~MeV/c.
+Using this equation we can identify the kinematical conditions for $x$ and $Q^2$ for which the inclusive cross section is dominated by scattering from a nucleon in a 3N~SRC.
+For this, we first need to determine the threshold value, $\alpha^0_{3N}$, above which one expects the onset of 3N-SRC dynamics.
+We also need an estimate of $m_S$ through Eq.(\ref{mS}).
+We note that for inclusive $A(e,e^\prime)X$ scattering the cross section is defined by the nuclear light-cone density matrix where one integrates over the range of the two-nucleon spectator system masses $m_S \ge 2m_N$.
+This integral however is dominated by $\beta \sim 1$ with the recoil nucleon's momentum, $k$ relative to $p_S$ not exceeding the nuclear Fermi momentum, $k_F \approx 250$~MeV/c (see e.g. Ref.\cite{eheppn2} ).
+For numerical estimates we consider two values for $k$: $k = 0$ and $k = 250$~MeV/c.

-With these considerations and Eq.(\ref{alpha3n}) we can identify the most favorable domain in $x$ and $Q^2$ in which to search for 3N-SRCs in inclusive $A(e,e^\prime)X$ reactions.
-In Fig.\ref{3NSRCkin}(a) we present the $\alpha_{3N}$ - $x$ relation for different values of $Q^2$.
+With these considerations and Eq.(\ref{alpha3n}) we are able to identify the most favorable domain in $x$ and $Q^2$ to search for 3N-SRCs in inclusive $A(e,e^\prime)X$ reactions.
+In Fig.\ref{3NSRCkin}(upper panel) we present the $\alpha_{3N}$ - $x$ relation for different values of $Q^2$.
 The solid and dashed curves correspond to the spectator mass, $m_S$ calculated according to Eq.(\ref{mS}) with $k=0$ and $k = 250$~MeV/c.
-Figure~\ref{3NSRCkin} shows that at $Q^2=3$~GeV$^2$ there exists a finite kinematic range with $\alpha_{3N}\ge 1.6$ where one expects the onset of the 3N-SRC dominance.
+Figure~\ref{3NSRCkin} shows that at $Q^2\approx 3$~GeV$^2$ there exists a finite kinematic domain with $\alpha_{3N}\ge 1.6$ where one expects the onset of the 3N-SRC dominance.
 In addition, starting with $Q^2\ge 5$~GeV$^2$ the onset of 3N-SRCs is practically insensitive to the recoil mass of the spectator system, $m_S$.
-As it follows from the figure, for $Q^2 = 3$ and $5$~GeV$^2$ the magnitudes of $x\gtrsim 2.2$ and $x\gtrsim 2$ respectively are necessary to probe $\alpha_{3N}> 1.6$.
+As it follows from the figure, for $Q^2 \gtrsim 3$ and $5$~GeV$^2$ the magnitudes of $x\gtrsim 2.2$ and $x\gtrsim 2$ respectively are necessary to probe $\alpha_{3N}> 1.6$.
 Furthermore, using the relation,